Package Leaflet: Information for the User

 Handling

-Ropsine should be used by, or under the supervision of, experienced medical professionals in regional anesthesia (see section 3)
+Ropsine should be used by, or under the supervision of, experienced physicians in regional anesthesia (see section 3)

-The ampoules fit both Luerfit and LuerLock syringes.
+The ampoules are suitable for both Luerfit and LuerLock syringes.

 3 years

 From a microbiological point of view, the product should be used immediately.
-If not used immediately, storage during use and conditions before use are the responsibility of the user and generally should not exceed 24 hours at 2-8°C.
+If not used immediately, the storage conditions during use and before administration are the responsibility of the user and generally should not exceed 24 hours at 2-8°C.

-Ropsine medicines are products without preservatives and are intended for single use.
+Ropsine medications are preservative-free products intended for single use.
 Discard any unused solution.

-The medicine should be visually inspected before use.
-The solution should only be used if the solution is transparent, practically free of particles, and the container is intact.
+The medication should be visually inspected before use.
+The solution should only be used if it is transparent, practically free of particles, and if the container is intact.

 The intact container should not be re-introduced into the autoclave.